CNugteren/CLTune/README.md

 The latter two optionally take command-line arguments.
 The first argument is an integer to select the platform (NVIDIA, AMD, etc.), the second argument is an integer for the device to run on, the third argument is an integer to select a search strategy (0=random, 1=annealing, 2=PSO, 3=fullsearch), and the fourth an optional search-strategy parameter.

+Other examples are found in the [CLTuneDemos repository](https://github.com/williamjshipman/CLTuneDemos).
+CLTune is also used in the [CLBlast library](https://github.com/CNugteren/CLBlast).

 Search strategies and machine-learning
 -------------